devenes/google-app-engine-action/README.md

 # Deploy the app
 gcloud app deploy

-# After the deployment you will see the URL of your app
+# After the deployment browse to the app
+gcloud app browse
 ```

 ## :memo: License